 Yes, beer delivery.
-For all of us people who are stuck working at home, Waldmann’s will bring us crowlers full of wonderful beer, and food too!
+For all of us stuck working at home, Waldmann’s will bring us crowlers full of wonderful beer and food too!

 Back Channel Brewery

 Another top brewery of ours, Back Channel has the best stouts in Minnesota (yes, better than Dangerous Man’s peanut butter porter).
-They have crowlers ready to take away, and a pretty great view of the lake.
-It is a bit of a drive from downtown, but man is it worth it!
+They have crowlers ready to take away and a great lake view.
+It is a bit of a drive from downtown, but it is worth it!

 Utepils has the best Altbier in town and the best selection of growlers.
 You won’t find crowlers here, this is the spot to pick up some growlers and share them with your friends.

-From Altbier to Kolsh, Utepils has something for everyone.
+From Altbier to Kolsh, Utepils has plenty of options no matter your taste preferences.
 Their German-style beer is made from fresh German hops right in their brewery.
 The art in the brewery is also fun to look at.
 Make sure to take a peak when you stop in for your drink!

-Venn Brewery is a super fun spot to try because their beer is always changing!
+Venn Brewery is a fun spot to try because their beer always changes!
 The taproom is a fun spot for trivia or movie night, and their patio is fantastic.
 But sometimes you want to enjoy your beer at home.

-Venn brewery has a number of crowlers for take out that change daily.
+Venn Brewery has a number of crowlers for takeout that change daily.
 Stop by, pick your favorite, and enjoy!
-They usually have food trucks outside, so you can pickup takeout from there too.
+They usually have food trucks outside, so you can pick up takeout from there.

 Related Minnesota Guides

-- 12 Epic Things to Do Along the Minneapolis Riverwalk
+- Things to Do Along the Minneapolis Riverwalk

 - Things to do Around Lake Minnetonka